yannickycpan/oxford-engs-AIML-cwm/index.md

  - Optimization: convexity, (stochastic) gradient descent, momentum method, line search, second-order methods, gradient-free optimizations, etc.
  - Neural Networks: classic neural network architectures and training techniques using PyTorch and TensorFlow.

+### Learning outcomes

+The learning outcomes of my CWM AI/ML with python are:

+- Learn the fundamental concepts of machine learning
+- Gain hands-on experience implementing machine learning algorithms to solve real-world problems
+- Achieve a certain level of theoretical familiarity with machine learning algorithms to prepare for the next stage of study
+- Improve logic/mathematical thinking capabilities

+### Prerequisite

+There are only optional prerequisites, not mandatory ones, as the course is intended to be self-contained.
+Relevant programming and math backgrounds will be reviewed on the first day of the course.

+- A certain level of familiarity with Python is recommended but not mandatory, as it can typically be learned while working on the exercises.
+- Some math background is helpful: basic concepts in linear algebra, probability, and statistics, such as singular value decomposition, basis, and parameter estimation.

 ### Course format

 We will interleave lecture and coding.
 We will use Google colab as the platform to do exercises.